Find Affordable College Courses

 undefined

-Of the students who received a secondary teaching master's degree from SPU, 60% were white.
-This is below average for this degree on the natiowide level.
-In the secondary teaching master's program at this school, racial-ethnic minorities make up 33% of degree recipients.
-That is 7% better than the national average.*
+Of the students who received a secondary teaching master's degree from SPU, 71% were white.
+This is above average for this degree on the natiowide level.

 The following table and chart show the race/ethnicity for students who recently graduated from Seattle Pacific University with a master's in secondary teaching.